Ygilany/vscode-clock/README.md

 This extension contributes the following settings:

-* `clock.datetimeFormat`: allows you configure the prefered format of the date and time.
+* `clock.datetimeFormat`: allows you configure the preferred format of the date and time.
+* `clock.timezone`: allows you to set a specific timezone

 ## Release Notes and changelog
 * Visit [the Changelog document](CHANGELOG.md)